nicodoggie/bastion-falls/site/content/campaign-prep/the-vengeful/index.md

 ### Philippa Bicorn-Blume

 # Big Bad

 The Big Bad is a monster from the Elemental Plane of Fire that the Elves unleashed on the Early Hicks that fought them with iron.

+A single creature with five different parts, each with its own initiative count.
+The fight would have 2 phases:

+- Phase 1: The creature is protected by and iron shell made from the collected iron missing from ships and other missing equipment.
+- Phase 2: Starts when all the ironclad portions are destroyed.
+The creature is in its true form.

+Head Chest Left Arm Right Arm Legs